Weakest Link (American game show): Revival

 On July 8, 2020, it was announced that actress Jane Lynch would host a revival of the show on NBC, featuring a few modern twists, such as picture clues on the contestants' podium screens.
 The revival premiered on September 29, 2020.
 On January 25, 2021, the revival series was renewed for a second season of 13 episodes, which premiered on March 13, 2022.
 CTV airs the revival in Canada.
 On August 1, 2022, the revival series was renewed for a third season of 20 episodes, which premiered on April 11, 2023.
 The remaining nine episodes of the third season began airing on April 2, 2024.
 In Australia, the Nine Network, which aired a local revival in 2021, airs the American revival through its digital multi-channel 9Go!.

 On May 12, 2025, it was announced that the show would move to Fox for a new series with celebrity contestants competing for their favorite charities, with a minimum of $50,000, and would be titled Celebrity Weakest Link.
 The series premiered on September 15, 2025.
+On May 11, 2026, the show was renewed for a second season on Fox, and the fifth overall.